What does a dehumidifier do, its pros and cons

 Signs that you could use a dehumidifier include:

-• Someone in your home regularly suffers from severe respiratory allergies or symptoms such as a runny nose or cough.
+• Someone in your home regularly has severe respiratory allergies or symptoms such as a runny nose or cough.

 • One or more areas of your home have a musty smell.

-• Your clothes smell damp or moldy even after they are freshly cleaned.
+• Your clothes smell damp or moldy even after they’re freshly cleaned.

 • Condensation on the interior glass, water beading on a window, or what looks like a fog or vapor on the glass are typical signs of too much moisture in the room.

-• Water stains on walls or ceilings in the absence of a leaky roof or a dripping pipe.
+• Water stains on walls or ceilings without a leaky roof or a dripping pipe.

 Best Product Recommendations